 The second time sliding down the mini waterfalls, you already began getting used to it after observing how the French couple would pinch their nose and just relaxing a bit more.

 There were moments when Sonni would wink at you, usually right before he’d encourage you to jump when it seemed too scary.
 He wouldn’t let you shirk jumping off the rocks.
 You had bungee jumped before, but this was different.
-This was untethered balancing of the mind, body, and heart so you can tell your body that you’ll be fine when you step off the ledge of the rock and plummet and the deep river.
+This was an untethered balancing of the mind, body, and heart, so you can tell your body that you’ll be fine when you step off the ledge of the rock and plummet into the deep river.

 Then you all continued sliding through the mini waterfalls.
 When the waters were too fast he would grab firmly onto you, and he would at times carry you.
 He would make the hug gesture, and at one point, you had fallen and his arms and he was carrying you like a groom for his bride.
 It felt like a date.

 The way he looked at you.

 Your party finally ran into a group of guys after the first hour of nature reserved just for the four of you.
 These men also looked handsome, looked the same, and looked like Rylie passing you by.
 In that moment, you felt a sense of longing for Rylie.